Legal Advice for Photo Radar — 9 results

 Notice of Violation In Arizona a Notice of Violation is usually issued after the camera flashes.
 This is prior to an actual ticket.
 Rule 38, Rules of Procedure, Civil Traffic & Civil... more

-Written by attorney Alan Brinkmeier, almost 5 years ago.
+Written by attorney Alan Brinkmeier, about 5 years ago.

 Make the government obtain proper service of process Many of the citations are mailed to wrong addresses.
 Check the details of the citation to insure that the proper car and model are... more